awfulwoman/infra/README.md

 ## 0 - Basic shit: The Control Node

-Your Control Node ("what?") depnds on having some CLI tools available.
+Your Control Node (or "laptop") needs some CLI tools to be available

 - `ansible`
 - `kubectl`
 - `helm`
 - `flux`

-Sorry, yes.
-"Control Node".
-It's a flowery way of saying "Laptop".

-Isn't tech fun?

-Installing Ansible dependencies:
+You'll need to install the dependecies used by Ansible:

 ```bash
 ansible-galaxy install -r meta/requirements.yaml